Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 If after this additional step there are still several candidates that are equally applicable for the call, this is an **overload ambiguity** which must be reported as a compiler error.

-> Note: unlike the applicability test, the candidate comparison constraint system is **not** based on the actuall call, meaning that, when comparing two candidates, only constraints visible at *declaration site* apply.
+> Note: unlike the applicability test, the candidate comparison constraint system is **not** based on the actual call, meaning that, when comparing two candidates, only constraints visible at *declaration site* apply.

 ### Resolving callable references